Batcave: Fictional history

 The Batcave in Justice #5 (June 2006).
 Art by Alex Ross.

 The cave was discovered and used long before by Bruce Wayne's ancestors as a storehouse as well as a means of transporting escaped slaves during the Civil War era.
-The 18th-century frontier hero Tomahawk once discovered a gargantuan bat belonging to Morgaine le Fey inside what can be assumed would become the Batcave.
-Wayne himself rediscovered the caves as a boy when he fell through a dilapidated well on his estate, but did not consider it as a potential base of operations until returning to Gotham to become Batman.
-In addition to a base, the Batcave serves as a place of privacy and tranquility, much like Superman's Fortress of Solitude.
+Bruce rediscovered the caves as a boy when he fell through a dilapidated well on his estate, but did not consider it as a potential base of operations until returning to Gotham to become Batman.
+In earlier versions of the story, Bruce discovered the cave as an adult.

-In earlier versions of the story, Bruce Wayne discovered the cave as an adult.
-In "The Origin of the Batcave" in Detective Comics #205 (March 1954), Batman tells Robin he had no idea the cave existed when he purchased the house they live in.
-He discovered the cave by accident when, while he was testing the floor of an old barn on the rear of the property, the floor gave way.
-This story also established that a frontiersman named Jeremy Coe used the cave as a headquarters 300 years earlier.
-Bruce Wayne discovering the cave as an adult remained the case at least through Who's Who #2 in 1985.

-Upon his initial foray into crime-fighting, Wayne used the caves as a sanctum and to store his then-minimal equipment.
-As time went on, Wayne found the place ideal to create a stronghold for his war against crime, and has incorporated a plethora of equipment as well as expanding the cave for specific uses.
+Upon his initial foray into crime-fighting, Bruce used the caves as a sanctum and to store his then-minimal equipment.
+As time went on, Bruce found the place ideal to create a stronghold for his war against crime, and has incorporated a plethora of equipment as well as expanding the cave for specific uses.